Checklist: What do I need for effective seed-funding communications?

 - For social media purposes, having a feature on these platforms can be just as effective in the early stages helping to build momentum and attention for your company.

 - It’s important to weigh the likelihood of coverage in top media outlets versus the upfront invest and what you can achieve by setting your sights more realistically.

-- I would always recommend shooting for the top, such as Handelsblatt and TechCrunch, but being satisfied if it’s Gründerszene and Tech.eu to even the disclosure sites.
+- We would always recommend shooting for the top, such as Handelsblatt and TechCrunch, but being satisfied if it’s Gründerszene and Tech.eu to even the disclosure sites.

 FAQ - Frequently Asked Questions document